 When you make an investment in Shaggy’s you are not just buying a product, you are gaining world class service based right here in your backyard.
 Ever have an question?
 We are right here in Michigan and we are here to stay.
 When you talk to us, you are talking to the passionate ones that are putting your skis together.

+We are excited to introduce our 2014/2015 product line with updates to every ski.
+Glance through these pages knowing Shaggy’s is here to make a statement.
 We are a family operation that puts our heart and soul into our product.
 There is no outsourcing at Shaggy’s, we are American made and we are Pure Michigan.

-Like all good ideas, SCC started on the kitchen table.
+Like all good ideas, Shaggy’s started on the kitchen table.
 Our first designs were created on a free trial of a barebones CAD program.
 We printed the designs off on 8.5 x 11 paper and taped the sheets together on the kitchen table.
 This was obviously not the most precise method, but we just wanted to get on our own sticks.
 The first skis had different sidecuts on each side.
 That didn’t extinguish the stoke though.
 Our first press was located in the basement in a room we ripped the carpet out of.
 The shop then evolved to take up nearly our entire barn which used to store construction equipment.

 Today the shop is located in Boyne city just 3 miles past Boyne Mountain on M-75.
 The new location includes a showroom and office.